OngDeZhi/tp/docs/UserGuide.md

 > :bulb: Deletion only works when you have at least two watchlist.

-> :warning: If you delete your currently active watchlist, then the watchlist whose index is 1 in the list (after the deletion) will become your active watchlist.
+> :warning: If you delete the active watchlist, then the watchlist whose index is 1 in the list (after the deletion) will become the new active watchlist.

 <br/>